DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ```

 To make authenticated HTTP calls, simply attach the user's JWT as an `Authorization` header.
-This can be done on a per request basis, or you can configure all HTTP calls to include the header.
+This can be done on a per-request basis, or you can configure all HTTP calls to include the header.

 ```js
 // app.js